-The basic relationships between the major classes of the sample implementation are shown in Fig. 5.
+The basic relationships between the major classes of the sample implementation are shown in Figure 5.
 For the sake of simplicity and transparency, less important classes (and methods of each class) have not been modeled.
 Basically, the implementation consists of two packages.
 Package one is the proxy package which is usually deployed on a server that is reachable from the internet via a public IP address.
-Here, we find one class that implements the necessary methods for the registration of a new mobile Web Service, the permanent polling from the mobile Web Service for the service request metadata and the method that allows storing the result of the service request in the database.
-All these methods are reachable as Web Services themselves, so that the communication between the instance running the mobile Web Service and the Web Service proxy is completely Web Service-based.
+Here, we find one class that implements the necessary methods for the registration of a new mobile Web Service, the permanent polling from the mobile Web Service for the service request metadata and the method that allows storing the result of the

-Figure 4: UML class diagram of major parts of the sample implementation
+Figure 5.
+UML class diagram of major parts of the sample implementation.